SashaG-T/WGame/README.md

 If you don't plan on publishing to a website then you can leave them blank.

 ## env.bat
-On my system I use a Environment Variable to point a directory that contains all my SDKS.
+On my system I use a Environment Variable to point to a directory that contains all my SDKS.
 This Environment Variable is un-oddly called SDKS.

 I do this so I can access an SDK such as emsdk using `%SDKS%/emsdk`.